yclas/guides/docs/Email-settings-host-email-with-custom-domain.md

 By using  [Zoho mail](https://www.zoho.com/mail/), you can send and receive emails associated with your domain.

-To setup Zoho Mail, follow these easy steps:
+To setup Zoho Mail, please refer to the steps below :

 1.  **Choose your plan**:  [https://www.zoho.com/mail/zohomail-pricing.html](https://www.zoho.com/mail/zohomail-pricing.html)
 2. Enter your domain name and click “Add Domain”.